poetry in the classroom

 No, it’s better for a savvy teacher to pre-select poems tailored to the interests of her students.
 Poems about teenagers, social concerns of teenagers, sports teenagers love to play.
 Lyrics from songs and musicals.
 Verse about (wait for it) school-related issues.
 They’re out there.
 In spades.

 And just as students listen to songs over and over again until they’ve memorized the lyrics (first the refrain, of course), so they need to hear poems again and again.
-No teacher should ever be shy about reading a poem three or four times before anyone even rolls up a sleeve to dive in.
+No teacher should ever be shy about reading a poem aloud three or four times before anyone even rolls up a sleeve to dive in.

 If anyone complains, just ask what happens when they first hear a new song they like.
 Do they wait a month before listening again?
 Then another month before hearing it a third time?
 OK, then.
 On the other hand, has anyone ever listened to a song over and over again, head bobbing and volume cranking, until they own it?
 Thank you.